ashleybaxter/iamashley/_posts/2016-09-13-tools-i-use.markdown

 If the customer wishes to progress to the next step, I can send the risk questions from the CRM tool.
 The unique code tracks who has answered them.

 We built this on a shoestring budget.
-It's super lightweight and very much a MVP, but it does exactly what I need it to do—no bells and whistles.
+It's super lightweight and very much a MVP, but it does what I need it to do—no bells and whistles.

 ### DocuSign